QuirkyRobots/3Data/README.md

 ## Instructions

+* Sping the cube with your mouse or via touch.
+* Pause the auto rotate with the pause button.
 * Use the buttons at the top to highlight a specific data point.
 * Set a custom message on the cube using the message text input.
 * Theme the text, cube, and background using the colour pickers, and adjust transparency with the opacity slider.